All Episodes

 She could have just said, got on television, I want to thank the Republicans.

-She wouldn't even have had to mention me, and she wouldn't have had to mention Operation Chaos.
+She wouldn't have even had to mention me, and she wouldn't have had to mention Operation Chaos.

 All she would have had to say is, I want to thank the Republicans who are crossing over and voting for me.

-I realize some of you may not have any intention of voting for free in November, but I'm gonna spend the remaining days of this campaign trying to prove to you why I am your best choice, why I would be better for you and this country than John McCain.
+I realize some of you may not have any intention of voting for free in November, but I'm going to spend the remaining days of this campaign trying to prove to you why I am your best choice, why I would be better for you and this country than John McCain.

 That would have been the smart play.